 Can Workers Compensation Force Me To Go To Their Doctor?

-How do you know which doctor to go to after you get hurt at work?
+How do you know which doctor to go to after an on-the-job accident?
 Most people have no idea which doctor to pick.
 They also do not know whether they have any input in selecting a doctor to treat their injury.

-• Your employer send you there for treatment and you treat with that doctor because that is what they told you to do
+• Your employer sends you there for emergency treatment and you are treated by that doctor because that is what they told you to do.

 If your employer tells you this or something similar, are they right?
 Also, does it really matter which doctor treats your injury?